osu-cs361-group13/.github/.github/ISSUE_TEMPLATE/code_smells.md

 Describe the code smell

 ## How to Find
 Describe where in the code it is found.
-This can be more than one area or line in the code
+This can be more than one file or line in the code.

 Examples:
-- Starts on line 21 and ends on line 53
+- In app.js, starts on line 21 and ends on line 53
+- App.js:
    - line 21 - 53
+   - line 100 - 101

 ## Optional - Pseudocode to Fix Issue